WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 When Machiel discovered of the book's existence, and then of its location, it became only a matter of timing.
 Of finding that right moment when he could steal in and claim his prize.

 The book was buried in a tomb, deep in the archives of the S.Q.U.I.D. empire.
 He knew where.
 It became only a question of when.
+&nbsp;

 It was the end of an era.